JiajieMo/OctaveUNet/README.md

-# Octave UNet for Retinal Vessel segmentation
+# Octave UNet for Retinal Vessel Segmentation

 This is an implementation of [Octave UNet](https://arxiv.org/abs/1906.12193) with PyTorch.
 The model generates segmentation for retinal vascular structures in color fundus images.
-It is based on the backbone of the UNet model and integrated with the octave convolution and octave transposed convolution operations.
+It is based on the backbone of the UNet model and integrated with the octave convolution and the octave transposed convolution operations.

 ![fundus-images](assets/fundus-image.jpg)![vessel-probability](assets/vessel-probability.jpg)